Sodium chloride: Food industry and agriculture

-Many microorganisms cannot live in a salty environment: water is drawn out of their cells by osmosis.
-For this reason salt is used to preserve some foods, such as bacon, fish, or cabbage.

-Salt is added to food, either by the food producer or by the consumer, as a flavor enhancer, preservative, binder, fermentation-control additive, texture-control agent and color developer.
-The salt consumption in the food industry is subdivided, in descending order of consumption, into other food processing, meat packers, canning, baking, dairy and grain mill products.
+Salt is added to food, either by the food producer or by the consumer, as a flavor enhancer, preservative, binder, fermentation-control additive, texture-control agent, and color developer.
+The salt consumption in the food industry is subdivided, in descending order of consumption, into other food processing, meat packers, canning, baking, dairy, and grain mill products.
 Salt is added to promote color development in bacon, ham and other processed meat products.
 As a preservative, salt inhibits the growth of bacteria.
 Salt acts as a binder in sausages to form a binding gel made up of meat, fat, and moisture.
 Salt also acts as a flavor enhancer and as a tenderizer.

+It is used as a cheap and safe desiccant because of its hygroscopic properties, making salting an effective method of food preservation historically; the salt draws water out of bacteria through osmotic pressure, keeping it from reproducing, a major source of food spoilage.
+Even though more effective desiccants are available, few are safe for humans to ingest.
+Many microorganisms cannot live in a salty environment: water is drawn out of their cells by osmosis.
+For this reason salt is used to preserve some foods, such as bacon, fish, or cabbage.

 In many dairy industries, salt is added to cheese as a color-, fermentation-, and texture-control agent.
 The dairy subsector includes companies that manufacture creamery butter, condensed and evaporated milk, frozen desserts, ice cream, natural and processed cheese, and specialty dairy products.
 In canning, salt is primarily added as a flavor enhancer and preservative.
 It also is used as a carrier for other ingredients, dehydrating agent, enzyme inhibitor and tenderizer.
 In baking, salt is added to control the rate of fermentation in bread dough.
 It also is used to strengthen the gluten (the elastic protein-water complex in certain doughs) and as a flavor enhancer, such as a topping on baked goods.
 The food-processing category also contains grain mill products.
 These products consist of milling flour and rice and manufacturing cereal breakfast food and blended or prepared flour.
-Salt is also used a seasoning agent, e.g. in potato chips, pretzels, cat and dog food.
+Salt is also used a seasoning agent in products such as potato chips, pretzels, and cat and dog food.

 Sodium chloride is used in veterinary medicine as emesis-causing agent.
 It is given as warm saturated solution.
 Emesis can also be caused by pharyngeal placement of small amount of plain salt or salt crystals.

+For watering plants to use sodium chloride (NaCl) as a fertilizer, moderate concentration is used to avoid potential toxicity: 1–3 g per liter is generally safe and effective for most plants.

 Medicine

 Sodium chloride is used together with water as one of the primary solutions for intravenous therapy.
 Nasal spray often contains a saline solution.

+Sodium chloride is also available as an oral tablet and is taken to treat low sodium levels.